vmware/terraform-provider-tanzu-mission-control/docs/guides/tanzu-mission-control_ekscluster.md

 ---
 # EKS Cluster

-The `tanzu-mission-control_ekscluster` resource can directly perform cluster lifecycle management operations on EKS clusters (and associated node gourps) including create, update, upgrade, and delete through Tanzu Mission Control.
+The `tanzu_mission_control_ekscluster` resource can directly perform cluster lifecycle management operations on EKS clusters (and associated node gourps) including create, update, upgrade, and delete through Tanzu Mission Control.

 ## Prerequisites

 To manage the lifecycle of EKS clusters, you need the following prerequisites.

 - Onboard the AWS account onto Tanzu Mission Control under which the EKS Clusters will be provisioned.
 Please refer [connecting an AWS account for EKS cluster lifecycle management][aws-account] guide for detailed steps.
-You can also use `tanzu-mission-control_credential` Terraform resource for this purpose.
+You can also use `tanzu_mission_control_credential` Terraform resource for this purpose.
 The name of the EKS AWS credential in Tanzu Mission Control will be reffered to as `credential_name` in this guide.

 - Create the required VPC with subnets in the desired region.
 Please refer to Tanzu documentation on how to [create a VPC with Subnets for EKS cluster lifecycle management][tanzu-vpc-guide] and AWS guide for [creating a VPC for your Amazon EKS cluster][aws-vpc-guied].